chung-lab/SCAFE/README.md

 ## Dependencies
 ### TL;DR
-Go straight to the [Docker Image](#1) section if you already have [docker](https://www.docker.com/) installed and do not want to hassle with dependencies and installation.
+Go straight to the [Docker Image](#1) section if you do not want to deal with dependencies and already have [docker](https://www.docker.com/) installed.

 ### perl
-*SCAFE* is mainly written in perl (v5.24.1 or later).
+*SCAFE* is mainly written in perl (**v5.24.1 or later**).
 All scripts are standalone applications and **DO NOT require installations** of extra perl modules.
 Check whether perl is properly installed on your system.

 ```shell
 #--- Check your perl version